saoudrizwan/shell-integration-problems/README.md

 4. Go to the [Report Shell Integration Problem](https://github.com/saoudrizwan/shell-integration-problems/issues/new?template=shell_integration_problem.yml) page.
 5. Fill out the issue form with the following information:
-    - Description: Provide a clear description of the problem you're experiencing.
+    - Problem: Provide a clear description of the problem you're experiencing.
     - Debug Console Logs: Paste the console logs from the Debug Console.

 Your report will help improve the Shell Integration API and the Claude Dev extension.
 Thank you for your help!